 Design and Build Quality

 The Realme 11 Pro Plus may have an appealing exterior, the initial user experience and the presence of ads leave much to be desired.
 As for the display, it is good but not significantly different from its predecessor, the Realme 10 Pro+, which was launched only six months ago.
-The Realme 11 Pro+ Supports a 6.67” FHD+ OLED display with a 120Hz refresh rate and 950 Nits brightness.
+Boasts a 6.67” FHD+ OLED display with a 120Hz refresh rate and 950 Nits brightness.
 The only noticeable difference from the Realme 10 Pro+ is a slight increase in brightness, with the latter having 800 Nits.
 Therefore, the display remains largely the same when compared to the Realme 10 Pro+.
 The bezels surrounding the screen are remarkably thin, almost nonexistent on the sides.
 Even the chin and upper bezels are slim.
 With a screen-to-body ratio of 93%, the display itself is excellent in terms of maximizing the available screen space.

 Performance

-In terms of performance, the Dimensity 7050 chipset in the Realme 11 Pro Plus performs quite well.
+WIn terms of performance, the Dimensity 7050 chipset in the Realme 11 Pro Plus performs quite well.
 When playing games like BGMI with HDR settings, you can expect to achieve around 40 frames per second (FPS).
 If you lower the settings to the lowest, you can enjoy a smooth gameplay experience with 60FPS.
 Both the Dimensity 1080 and 7050 chipsets are solid performers when it comes to overall performance.
 The throttling score, which indicates how well the device handles sustained performance over extended gaming sessions, is impressive at 83%.
-This means you can play for longer durations without experiencing significant performance degradation.
+Which means you can play for longer durations without experiencing significant performance degradation.

 Connectivity and Fingerprint Sensor